 When I first had somebody proof-read my draft for this top 10, he remarked how he was surprised that I hadn’t included the Cocktrain from Panty & Stocking.
 And he is right… we really need to talk about the Cocktrain.

-Crazy Crazy Cabbie is a sexually-frustrated ghost who can possess vehicles and loves to go as fast as possible.
+Crazy Crazy Cabbie is a sexually-frustrated ghost who loves to go as fast as possible.
 He died while on the job and his spirit returns to earth with the ability to possess vehicles, so that Cabbie can once again race through the streets with reckless abandon.
 The girls set out to hunt him down, which turns into a mad chase all across Daten City, during which Cabbie possesses increasingly larger vehicles and keeps spouting sexual innuendos with every opportunity given to him.

 When he gets hold of a train, all subtlety that remains is thrown out of the window.
 The speed and intensity of the chase causes maximum arousal in Cabbie as his train swells up and boosters unfold to add even more speed.
 One way or another, Crazy Crazy Cabbie is finishing today and he’s gonna love it.